konkolyseismolab/seismolab/paper/paper.md

 available functions, as well as tutorial notebooks.

 # Acknowledgements
-This project has been supported by the KKP-137523 'SeismoLab' \'Elvonal grant of the Hungarian Research, Development and Innovation Office (NKFIH).
+This project has been supported by the KKP-137523 'SeismoLab' Élvonal grant of the Hungarian Research, Development and Innovation Office (NKFIH).

 # References